-The build of this shed turned out to be a bigger project than we anticipated, so I hope you're prepared for photo overload!
+The build of our garden shed turned out to be a bigger project than we anticipated, so prepare yourself for photo overload!
 We achieved a lot over three weekends of hard work in pretty hot weather.
 Not only did we erect the shed, we also did a lot of garden clearing, extended the drip system, and fixed up the kids' backyard play area.
-So glad to have it all finished!
+Here's a look at what we accomplished...

 People often ask me how we manage to get through house projects with 2 young children.
 Sometimes one of our lovely family members will babysit, but if the kiddies are with us the whole time, like with this job, the key is finding jobs that they can 'help' with.
 For this project my nearly-4 year old was snipping plants with his scissors, using his little wheelbarrow to transport tanbark, digging and raking - he had a great time and loved being our special helper.
-Our youngest was a bit trickier, but she kept herself pretty well entertained in the sandpit or on the swing or trampoline.
+Involving our 2 year-old was a bit trickier, but she kept herself pretty well entertained in the sandpit or on the swing or trampoline.
 We were actually pretty amazed at how well they did during this whole project!
-But there is no doubt that sometimes it is a juggling act when you really want to get something finished.
+But there is no doubt that sometimes it is a juggling act when you really want to get something finished and you've got kids to look after.

 Once the big westringia bush was removed, we could see how much space we had to work with.